Rokyyz/Unit3/project/documentation.md

 The wireframe diagram serves a crucial purpose in providing a visual blueprint of the user interface design, representing the application's structure and layout clearly and in a simple manner.
 It offers insights into how different screens are accessed via designated buttons, with arrows indicating the corresponding screen transitions upon user interaction - navigation flow.
 Through this wireframe, users gain an understanding of the application's interface dynamics, facilitating efficient interaction and navigation within the system.

 ## ER Diagram
-Fig. 3 This is the ER Diagram showing the 5 tables: workers, transactions, orders, users, inventory.
+Fig. 3 This is the ER Diagram showing the 5 tables: workers, transactions, orders, users, and inventory.

 ![CommSci 40](https://github.com/Rokyyz/Unit3/assets/134658259/756c1692-9844-48ce-8ba2-9d6b389674bf)